 In the wholesale used clothing business those are, admittedly, the sexier aspects.
 Vintage and Credential are easier sells.
 They fetch a higher price tag and generally fly off the shelf quite rapidly.

 But what happens when used clothing and other items don’t sell (or can’t be sold) at thrift stores?
-Our suppliers in the thrift store business talk about the necessity for high turnover in their establishments, due to rent and other overhead.
+Our sellers in the thrift store business talk about the necessity for high turnover in their establishments, due to rent and other overhead.
 Sitting on a big inventory of used clothing and other goods that may or may not sell is simple not practical.

 Once upon a time, that might have meant tons (literally) of clothing being sent to landfill.